kyle-west/bashful/README.md

 cd bashful/

 # run the installation
-npm install
+sh ./install.sh
 ```

-When this script completes, **you will be prompted to restart your terminal**.
+When either script completes, **you must restart your terminal**.
 This
 is because the installation edits your `$path` environment variable to make the
 tools accessible in all contexts.

-Go ahead and delete the cloned repo.
-The programs will still work, and you
+### Installing / Uninstalling Tools

-can later install/uninstall things with the `bashful` CLI.
+`bashful` CLI has it's own installation management of tools, including gists.
+See the [Docs](https://kyle-west.github.io/bashful/bashful.html) for more info.

 ### Uninstalling the entire Suite